parafoxia/analytix/docs/guides/report-types.md

 !!! warning
     The official documentation is not 100% accurate. analytix does account for this wherever possible, but note some behaviour may not be as expected.

+!!! note
+    Content owner reports are not supported.

 ### Video report types